-- Grades earned in courses given by other institutions for which transfer credit has been allowed. - Grades earned in undergraduate courses taken for undergraduate credit. - Grades earned in graduate-level courses can be excluded from the GPA only through a successful appeal supported by the Department and the Office of Academic Affairs and submitted to the Committee of Academic Policy and Standards (see "General Appeals" in this chapter of the bulletin).
-Graduate courses taken five (5) or more years prior to the current matriculation, or grades earned in courses unrelated to the current master's degree program, are excluded only upon appeal.
+- Grade(s) were transferred in from another institution. - Grade(s) were earned in the undergraduate record and taken for undergraduate credit. - Grades earned in graduate level courses can be excluded from the GPA only through a successful appeal process supported by the major department and the Office of Academic Affairs.
+Then submitted to the Committee of Academic Policy and Standards (see "General Appeals" in this chapter of the bulletin).
+Graduate course(s) taken five (5) or more years prior to the current matriculation, or grades earned in courses unrelated to the current master's degree program, are excluded only upon appeal.